bondagit/ravenna-alsa-lkm/README.md

 cd ravenna-alsa-lkm/driver
 make
 ```
-Once you have successfully built the driver, you install by
+Once you have successfully built the driver, you are able to install (reboot survive) or insert it.

+* Install

 ```
 sudo su
 cp MergingRavennaALSA.ko /lib/modules/$(uname -r)/kernel/drivers
 depmod
 ```

-or simply insert the LKM
+* Insert

 ```
 sudo insmod MergingRavennaALSA.ko
 ```